René Caillié: Journey to Timbuktu

 Starting from Kakondy near Boké on the Rio Nuñez on 19 April 1827, Caillié travelled east along the hills of Fouta Djallon, passing the head streams of the Senegal River and crossing the Upper Niger at Kurussa (now Kouroussa).

 Caillié reached Kankan in present-day Guinea on 17 June 1827 travelling with a caravan transporting kola nuts.
 He stayed there for a month.
 The town was an important commercial centre with a market held three times a week.
 Instead of having a surrounding mud wall, the town was defended by quickset hedges.
 Caillié was advised not to travel north along the Milo River as the town of Kankan was fighting for control of the Bouré gold producing area around Siguiri and the Tinkisso River.
 Instead Caillié left the town heading east in the direction of Minignan in the Ivory Coast.
 He wished to visit Djenné but wanted to avoid the town of Ségou on the Niger River as Ségou was at war with Djenné.
 He also feared that he might be recognised as a Christian in Ségou as Mungo Park had visited the town in 1796.

 Continuing eastwards he reached the Kong highlands, where at the village of Tiémé in present-day Ivory Coast, he was detained for five months (3 August 1827 – 9 January 1828) by illness.
 Resuming his journey in January 1828 he went north-east and reached the city of Djenné, where he stayed 11–23 March.
 Djenné lies 5 km north of the Bani River to which it is connected by a narrow channel that is only navigable in the wet season.
 Caillié confused the Bani with the Niger River (which he referred to as the Dhioliba).
 The Bani joins the Niger 115 km downstream from Djenné at Mopti (Caillié's Isaca).
-From Djenné he continued his journey to Timbuktu on a boat transporting merchandise and 20 slaves.
+From Djenné he continued his journey to Timbuktu on a boat transporting merchandise.
 After two days they arrived at the village of Kouna where the cargo was transferred to a larger vessel.
 The boat crossed Lac Débo and then followed the more easterly and smaller branch of the river, the Bara-Issa.
 At the busy port of Sa they were joined by 30 or 40 other vessels also heading for Timbuktu as travelling in a flotilla provided some degree of protection against bandits.
 He arrived in Timbuktu on 20 April 1828.

 In 1550 Leo Africanus described the inhabitants of Timbuktu as being very rich with a king that possessed large quantities of gold.
 The perception of Timbuktu as a very wealthy city had been fuelled by various accounts published in the 18th and early 19th centuries.
 Caillié recorded his first impression of the town: "I had formed a totally different idea of the grandeur and wealth of Timbuktu.
 The city presented, at first view, nothing but a mass of ill looking houses, built of earth."
 He compared it unfavorably with Djenne: